 In a number of places the process has, however, slowed down.
 The reason is often that this is a difficult question politically and socially and reactions are encountered in neighbouring communities.
 The technology exists but not the dialogue that is needed to obtain the acceptance.

 No solution in the USA

 In the USA there is a final repository for long-lived waste from military operations in New Mexico.
 But the advanced plans for a final repository at Yucca Mountain were put on hold some years ago.
-An independent committee appointed by the President has examined the question again but still no solution has been found.
+An independent committee has examined the question again but still no solution has been found.

 Finland could be first

 Finland may become the first country to construct a final repository for spent nuclear fuel .
 Finland intends to use the same method as Sweden, copper canisters surrounded by bentonite clay in a repository 500 metres deep in bedrock.
 Construction of a trial plant, Onkalo in Olkiluoto in the municipality of Eurajoki, began several years ago.
 In 2012 an application was submitted for a permit to extend Onkalo to become a final repository for spent nuclear fuel in the future.
 Following a positive recommendation from the Finnish Radiation Safety Authority STUK , the Finnish Government in 2015 decided to approve Posiva’s application.